xolox/python-rotate-backups/README.rst

 Contact
 -------

-The latest version of ``rotate-backups`` is available on PyPI_ and GitHub_.
+The latest version of `rotate-backups` is available on PyPI_ and GitHub_.
+The documentation is hosted on `Read the Docs`_.
 For bug reports please create an issue on GitHub_.
 If you have questions, suggestions, etc. feel free to send me an e-mail at `peter@peterodding.com`_.

 License
 -------